Amsterdam/dso-api/dev-docs/source/streaming.rst

 Prefetching Optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One problem with ``QuerySet.iterator()`` is that it's incompatible with ``QuerySet.prefetch_related()``.
+Before Django 4.1, using ``QuerySet.iterator()`` was incompatible with ``QuerySet.prefetch_related()``.
-This happens because ``prefetch_related()`` reads over the internal results to collect all
-identifiers that need to be "prefetched" with a single query.

-To have the best of both words, the ``ChunkedQuerySetIterator`` avoids this problem by reading
-the table in chunks of 1000 records.
-For every batch, records are prefetched and given to
+This was fixed by letting Django fetch the results in chunks and perform ``prefetch_related()`` on each chunk to retrieve related objects.

+However, this optimization is avoided here as our ``ChunkedQuerySetIterator`` has more optimizations.
-the next generator.
-It also tracks the most recently retrieved prefetches so the next batch
-likely doesn't need an extra prefetch.
-But even when it does,
+It also tracks the most recently retrieved prefetches so the next batch likely doesn't need an extra prefetch.
-this is still better then no having prefetching at all.

-Also note that internally, Django's ``QuerySet.iterator()`` may still request 1000 records from the
-database cursor at once.
-Hence, the ``ChunkedQuerySetIterator`` also follows this pattern
-to request the exact same amount of records.